andrewtheguy/whisper_transcribe_rs/README.md

 ```
 - see config*.toml for config examples

+TODO:

 - still need improvement on silero vad to include clips before and after speech/no speech transitions

 - need to convert eprintln! to log!

+- better timestamp detection

+- find out why livestream sometimes dies without errors even if I have added an infinite loop on it

 build linux arm binary: